microsoft/Kusto-Query-Language/doc/tutorial.md

 [VMComputer](/azure/azure-monitor/reference/tables/vmcomputer) is a table that Azure Monitor uses for VMs to store details about virtual machines that it monitors.
 [InsightsMetrics](/azure/azure-monitor/reference/tables/insightsmetrics) contains performance data that's collected from those virtual machines.
 One value collected in *InsightsMetrics* is available memory, but not the percentage memory that's available.
 To calculate the percentage, we need the physical memory for each virtual machine.
 That value is in `VMComputer`.

 The following example query uses a join to perform this calculation.
 The [distinct](./distinctoperator.md) operator is used with `VMComputer` because details are regularly collected from each computer.
-As result, multiple rows are created for each computer in the table.
-The two tables are joined by using the `Computer` column.
-A row is created in the result set that includes columns from both tables for each row in `InsightsMetrics`, with a value in `Computer` that matches the same value in the `Computer` column in `VMComputer`.
+As result, the table contains multiple rows for each computer.
+The two tables are joined using the `Computer` column.
+A row is created in the resulting set that includes columns from both tables for each row in `InsightsMetrics`, where the value in `Computer` has the same value in the `Computer` column in `VMComputer`.

 ```kusto
 VMComputer